 pool thermometer

-The warmer the water, the more demand on your chemicals, especially chlorine.
-Chlorine is susceptible to the sun’s UV rays.
-It can break down if your stabilizer is low.
-Warm water can also make your chlorine less effective.
-Additionally, algae, bacteria and other microorganisms can thrive in warm water environments.
-These nuisances love the heat, and summer storms bring food for algae as well.
-Luckily, All In One Algaecide is the perfect defense against blooms.
-Run your pump from sunrise to sunset to keep the water in circulation and reduce the potential for algae growth.
-The additional run time allows the water to be filtered more frequently.
+Have you ever noticed how much easier it is to keep your pool water clear in the winter?
+That’s because the warmer the water, the more demand on your chemicals, especially chlorine.
+Chlorine is vulnerable to the sun’s UV rays and can break down if your stabilizer, or conditioner, is low.
+Warm water can also make your chlorine less effective due to microorganisms, like algae and bacteria, that thrive in warm water environments.
+These nuisances love the heat, and summer storms can bring them additional food for survival.
+Luckily, Suncoast All In One Algaecide is the perfect defense against blooms.
+Running your pump daily from sunrise to sunset keeps the water in circulation and reduces the potential for algae growth.
+The additional run time allows the water to be filtered more frequently and effectively so your pool stays clear and sanitary all summer long.

-If the weather is especially hot it can cause excessive evaporation.
-When your pool loses water this way, it also takes some of the chemicals in your pool with it.
-Chlorine levels can get too high, so make sure to test your water often to keep the chemicals balanced.
+In times of hot weather and low rainfall, you may see excessive evaporation in your pool.
+When your pool water evaporates, it also takes some of the chemicals in your pool with it.
+Chlorine levels can get too high during times of evaporation, so make sure to test your water often to keep the chemicals balanced.
 You can also use Suncoast Metal Control to keep metals at bay when you add water to the pool.

-At higher temperatures, there is also an increased tendency for scaling conditions.
-These scale build-ups are similar to high pH, Alkalinity and Calcium levels.
-This can cause damage to your pool’s plumbing and equipment, including pumps and automatic pool cleaners.
-It will also cause build-up on your pool’s walls and surfaces.
+At higher temperatures, there is an increased tendency for scaling conditions.
+Scale is the accumulation of minerals, usually calcium, on your pool’s surface.
+These scale build-ups are similar to high pH, alkalinity, and calcium levels and can cause damage to your pool’s plumbing and equipment, including pumps and automatic pool cleaners.

 Recommended Products